 Moose are the largest living deer species worldwide and the tallest mammal in North America, with adults standing 6 feet tall from the ground to shoulder.
 There are 4 subspecies of moose (Alces alces) in North America.
 The estimated total moose population in the United States is about 275,000 – 315,000 and in Canada, the estimate is between 500,000 and 1 million moose, depending on the source.

-Large moose populations have a range in 19 states of the U.S. However, instances of long-distance migration when searching for food has led to some moose showing up outside their natural range.
+Moose populations span across 19 U.S. states.
+However, instances of long-distance migration when searching for food has led to some moose showing up outside their natural range.
 Find out more information about the moose population in the United States below.
-We’ll dive into information on the estimated populations and ranges by state, including what regions in these states they are more commonly seen.
+We’ll dive into information on the estimated populations and ranges by state, including what parts of these states they are more commonly seen.

 Moose Population in 50 U.S. States